DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 4 - Communication and Network Security.md

 * [**DNS Pharming**](https://en.wikipedia.org/wiki/Pharming)
   * closley related to DNS Poisoning
   * exploit vulnerabilities in DNS infrastructure to redirect users to malicious websites.
-  * typically occurs either by modifying the local `hosts` file on a system or by poisoning/spoofing DNS resolution
+  * Two Types
+    * **_Local Pharming_**
+      * attacker infects the victim’s computer or router and alters the hosts file or DNS settings.
+      * When the user types `bank.com`, the device resolves it to a malicious IP address, even though the URL looks normal.
+    * **_Remote (Server-Level) Pharming_**
+      * attacker poisons a legitimate DNS server or sets up a rogue DNS server.
+      * All users relying on that DNS server are silently redirected to malicious lookalike websites.
-  * _**Modification to Host file**
+    * **Modification to Host file**
       * the host file is loaded into memory when the system boots which they will take precedence
       * attack plants info into the hosts file, on the next boot the host will be reloaded into memory
       * effective attack
     * **Corrupt the IP Configuration**
       * attacker alters a clients DNS server lookup address which results in a false DNS server definition in order to start spoofing DNS responses
       * perform by compromising the DHCP server or a through a script
 * **DNS Query Spoofing**
   * attack occurs when a threat actor is able to eavesdrop's on the client's query to a DNS server (Man-in-the-Middle)
   * the attacker intercepts the query and sends back a false reply which contains the same QID from the cloned query